 In addition to offering fun and memorable experiences, our Engineering courses in the South Bend and Elkhart region help equip students with vital STEM (science, technology, engineering and math) abilities.
 Hands-on projects, creative activities and group learning all combine to help your child acquire crucial problem solving and critical thinking skills that can make a lasting impact, both in the classroom and beyond.▼

-From constructing multifaceted structures to testing and rebuilding them in order to try out a different solution, your son or daughter will be taking on challenges just like a real engineer!
-Our interactive courses are a great way for your aspiring inventor to get to grips with science, engineering and architectural concepts while activating his or her creativity and imagination in the process.
-Parents are kept in the loop through our regular email communication, so you can see your child’s progress and celebrate his or her achievements.
-We’ll also send a sneak peek of next week’s project so your family can get excited for the next activity!
+From constructing complex structures to tweaking and rebuilding them in order to test out a better solution, your son or daughter will be solving problems like a real engineer in no time!
+Our hands-on programs are a fun and innovative way to help your eager inventor understand essential science, architectural and engineering concepts while getting creative and firing up his or her imagination in the process.
+We also get parents in on the fun by providing regular email communication to fill you in on the cool new projects your child worked on each week.
+We’ll also preview the following week’s project so you and your child can gear up for the next fun activity!

 Sylvan’s Engineering courses in the South Bend and Elkhart region offer: